 About Amy and Jason

-Amy and Jason want the children who live with them to feel safe, comfortable and cared for.
+Amy and Jason want the children who live with them to feel safe, comfortable and cared for, in their 4 bed program.
 “We want them to have the sense that they belong in the family,” says Amy.
 “We also encourage them to experience the love of the outdoors, appreciate the small things in life and have a sense of accomplishment.”

 The couple hopes that children in their program come away with a feeling of being accepted and part of a family.
 They also hope to nurture children’s self-confidence so that they develop a sense of purpose and know that they can make good choices in their lives.

 The family lives in an open concept, high ranch home in the quiet village of Foxboro, just 15 minutes north of Belleville and minutes away from Foxboro Public School.
-Their home has six bedrooms – three bedrooms upstairs and three bedroom downstairs.
+Their home has seven bedrooms – three bedrooms upstairs and four bedrooms downstairs.
 There are two bathrooms in the house and living rooms on both floors.

-The home is located on over an acre of property, which gives the children a large area to play and explore.
-The property includes a large veggie garden, fire pit, chicken coop, paved driveway to play on, large play structure and a basketball court.
+The home is located on over an acre of property, which gives the children a large fenced-in area to play and explore.
+The property includes a large veggie garden, fire pit, paved driveway to play on, large play structure and a basketball court.

-The family enjoys experiencing the great outdoors through camping, hiking, canoeing, fishing, swimming, gardening and day trips to the beach.
-They also spend time with extended family.
-Both Amy and Jason play sports, including soccer, baseball, broomball, hockey and running.
+The family enjoys experiencing the great outdoors through camping, hiking, canoeing, paddle boarding, kayaking, fishing, swimming, campfires, woodwork projects, gardening and day trips to the beach.
+They also spend time with extended family enjoying the holidays and weekend get-togethers.
+Both Amy and Jason play sports, including soccer, baseball, broomball, ball hockey, ice hockey and running.

-With lots of property to enjoy, the family is often seen completing family projects, such as renovations, building a chicken coop, caring for the chickens, maintaining the yard or riding their newly acquired ATV on the local trails.
-Inside the home, the group enjoys cooking, baking and entertaining friends and family.
+With lots of property to enjoy, the family is often seen completing family projects, such as renovations, assisting elderly neighbours with lawn maintenance and snow removal, maintaining their own yard/gardens or riding ATVs on the local trails.
+Inside the home, the group enjoys cooking, baking, playing board games, crafting, electronic time and entertaining friends and family.
+Everyone seems to enjoy Friday popcorn, movie and smoothies night.

 Amy and Jason also like to attend sporting events, get involved in community events and volunteer.
-Jason is a driver with a courier company, a job that allows him to be home in the evenings and on weekends.
+Jason is a Special Constable with Belleville Police, a job that allows him to be home in the evenings and on weekends.

 Education and Experience